The boundary entropy function for interface conformal field theories

 Note that the connection between $c_s$ and the ratio $l_L/l_R$ is highly non-trivial.
 Therefore, one can numerically integrate the on-shell action for the RS warp factor (\ref{eq::RSwarpfactor}).
 The subleading interface entropy is plotted in figure \ref{fig::loggeffvsratioRSPAPER} with respect to the ratio $l_L/l_R$.

-The curves all blow up when the ratio becomes zero, meaning that the interval become maximally asymmetric and they acquire the $g$-number values when $l_L=l_R$.
-It is important to note that all the previously discussed examples—the Janus, super-Janus, and RS braneworld solutions—result in a monotonically decreasing interface entropy.
-We provide further discussion on this in section \ref{sec::gtheoem}.
+The curves blow up when the ratio becomes zero, meaning that the interval becomes maximally asymmetric and they acquire the $g$-number values when $l_L=l_R$.
+It is important to note that all the previously discussed examples—the Janus, super-Janus, and RS braneworld solutions—result in a monotonically decreasing interface entropy $\log g_{\text{eff}}^{(2)}$.
+We provide more details on this in section \ref{sec::gtheorem}.